Editor’s note: This post was originally published in 2019 and has since been updated to ensure accuracy and to adhere to modern best practices.

 - Sprinkling long tail keywords into the copy

-- Adding new sections to the page that weren’t there using the long tail term as an ‘H2’
+- Adding new sections to the page using the long tail term as an “H2”

 - Refreshing the page by adding more useful content for visitors

-Rather than simply sprinkle those words onto the product page, we created new ‘H2’ headings on it for those long tail keywords to really target them.
-Their rankings for “space ice cream” and “astronaut ice cream” increased as a result.
+Rather than simply sprinkle those words onto the product page, we created new “H2” headings to really target those long tail keywords.
+As a result, their rankings for “space ice cream” and “astronaut ice cream” increased.

-Now they are targeting and ranking for three separate terms that their customers used in Google when looking for freeze-dried ice cream rather than just the one.
+Now, they’re targeting and ranking for three separate terms that their customers used in Google when looking for freeze-dried ice cream — rather than just the one.

-Business growth doesn’t tend to happen overnight.
+Business growth doesn’t happen overnight.
 It’s the result of small pieces of value adding up over time.
-This same mindset is useful when thinking about what keywords to target.
+The same idea applies to keyword targeting.

-Take all of those answers you have for your customers and put them on your website.
-Now, because you’ve put the content there, they’ll be more likely to:
+Take all of those answers, and put them on your website.
+Because you’ve put the content there, your customers are more likely to: